Kelly Corcoran

-Kelly Patrick Corcoran (August 7, 1958—April 17, 2002) was an American child actor and a brother of Donna, Noreen, and Kevin Corcoran.
+Kelly Patrick Corcoran (August 7, 1958 - April 17, 2002) was an American child actor and youngest brother of actors Donna, Noreen, and Kevin Corcoran.

-Early life

 He was born in Santa Monica, California, on August 7, 1958.
 He was the youngest child born to William "Bill" Corcoran, Sr. (1905–1958), and the former Kathleen McKenney (1917–1972).
+His father died five months after his birth.
 He had several siblings: Donna, Hugh, Noreen, Brian, Kevin, William Jr., and Kerry Corcoran.
-A few of his siblings were also child stars.
+A few of his siblings were also child stars, and would follow in their footsteps.

-Death

-Kelly Corcoran died, at age 43, in Sanger, California.
+During the 1960s-1970s, he would appear in television shows such as Dr. Kildare, The Adventures of Ozzie & Harriet, The Road West, The Big Valley, Family Affair, and Adam-12.

+After his acting career ended, he worked at The Pines Resort in Bass Lake, California.
+Corcoran died at age 43, in Sanger, California from cirrhosis of the liver.
+His remains were cremated.